RUB-NDS/Artifacts-With-Great-Power-Come-Great-Side-Channels/additional_figures/README.md

 ### wolfSSL
 2.3.0, 2.4.0, 2.4.2, 2.4.6, 2.4.7, 2.5.0, 2.5.2b, 2.6.0, 2.6.2, 2.7.0, 2.7.2, 2.8.0, 2.8.2, 2.8.3, 2.8.4, 2.8.5, 2.8.5a, 2.8.6, 2.9.0, 2.9.1, 2.9.2, 2.9.4, 3.0.0, 3.0.2, 3.1.0, 3.2.0, 3.2.4, 3.2.6, 3.3.0, 3.3.2, 3.3.3, 3.4.0, 3.4.2, 3.4.6, 3.4.8, 3.6.0, 3.6.0b, 3.6.2, 3.6.6, 3.6.8, 3.6.9, 3.6.9b, 3.6.9c, 3.6.9d, 3.7.0, 3.9.0, 3.9.1, 3.9.6, 3.9.6w, 3.9.8, 3.9.10b, 3.9.10, 3.10.0a, 3.10.0, 3.10.2, 3.10.3, 3.10.4, 3.11.0, 3.12.0, 3.12.2, 3.13.0, 3.13.2, 3.13.3, 3.14.0a, 3.14.0b, 3.14.0, 3.14.2, 3.14.4, 3.14.5, 3.15.0, 3.15.3, 3.15.5a, 3.15.5, 3.15.6, 3.15.7, 3.15.8, 4.0.0, 4.1.0, 4.2.0c, 4.2.0, 4.3.0, 4.4.0, 4.5.0, 4.6.0, 4.7.0, 4.8.0, 4.8.1, 5.0.0, 5.1.0, 5.2.0, 5.3.0, 5.4.0, 5.5.0, 5.5.1, 5.5.2, 5.5.3, 5.5.4

+These libraries and versions have been tested using the [TLS-Docker-Library](https://github.com/tls-attacker/TLS-Docker-Library).